MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 - SPMigration
 - M365-collaboration
 ms.custom:
-- seo-marvel-mar2020
+- seo-marvel-apr2020
-description: "Download and install the SharePoint Migration Tool."
+description: How to download and install the SharePoint Migration Tool to take advantage of the latest collaboration, intelligence, and security solutions with Office 365.
 ---

 # Download and install the SharePoint Migration Tool